A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

 \subsection{``All-in-one'' Simulation Based Inference}

-There is one method in the literature that claims to address the three salient data challenges in SBI: unstructured data, missing data, and misspecified priors.
-Shortly predating PriorGuide~\cite{chang_inference-time_nodate}, the authors are motivated by key limitations of current SBI methods, notably their computational cost and lack of flexilibility due to their requirement of fixed parametric priors, simulators, and inference tasks beforehand.
-As a result, Gloeckler et al.~develop the Simformer~\cite{gloeckler_all--one_2024}, an ``all-in-one'' approach designed to overcome limitations of existing SBI methods, including the challenge of handling missing values, potentially infinite-dimensional data and parameters, and misspecified priors that frequently occur in real-world observations.
+There is one method in the literature that claims to address the three salient data challenges in SBI:\ unstructured data, missing data, and misspecified priors.
+Shortly predating PriorGuide~\cite{chang_inference-time_nodate}, Gloeckler et al.~\cite{gloeckler_all--one_2024} propose the Simformer, a transformer-based diffusion model trained on the joint distribution of parameters and data.

-The Simformer's novel architecure combines probabilistic diffusion models and transformers~\cite{peebles_scalable_2023} to perform both NLE and NPE based on ideas from~\cite{weilbach_graphically_2023}.
-Their problem setup initially mirrors traditional SBI, but the Simformer is trained on the joint distribution of data and parameters $\pi(\bftheta\mid \bfx)$, setting it apart from previous SBI approaches utilizing conditional density estimators to model either the likelihood or posterior.
-The capability of the Simformer to resolve the three data challenges lies in its synergistic combination of transformers, attention mechanisms, tokenization, and random Fourier embeddings.